M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 19. On [[Fleeting Notes/Managing My Digital Environment\|Managing My Digital Environment]], build a system that can aggregate the data and activity about a person's digital life and give reports on how to improve on it.
 This is the [[Digital Life Dashboard\|Digital Life Dashboard]]

-20. A [[Fleeting Notes/Life Dashboard\|Life Dashboard]] to keep track of goals and visions.
+20. A [[Projects/Life Dashboard\|Life Dashboard]] to keep track of goals and visions.
 It can aggregate health data, finances, digital activity and so on.

 21. [[Permissioned Digital Gardens\|Permissioned Digital Gardens]] - Permissioned access to hosted digital gardens.
 Allow for sharing specific notes and ability for collaboration.